The Big "P"

 I'm talking about the values we incorporate into what we do.

-Often, we're explicit about certain values, like taekwondo's tenets of courtesy, integrity, perseverance, self control, and indomitable spirit.
-We have them on our web sites, in our student handbooks, on the wall of our training spaces, and it's something we refer to and talk about a lot, explicitly.
+Often, we're explicit about certain values, like Taekwondo's tenets of courtesy, integrity, perseverance, self control, and indomitable spirit.
+We have them on our web sites, in our student handbooks, on the wall of our training spaces, all over our social media, and it's something we refer to and talk about a lot.